khangluong2004/CS50W_FinalProject_Pacman/README.md

 ### Distinctiveness:
 The project is completely different from all other course's projects, as it's neither social network nor e-commerce page, but rather an interactive game.
 The complexity will be emphasized in complexity sections, but the parts that stands out from previous project include (almost the entire project):

-1. Pacman Game (Javascript Frontend): Completely different from all previous projects, with the manipulation of HTML canvas to "animate" the game, while incorporating OOP to my best to keep track of the states of the game, player and the ghost.
+1. Pacman Game (Javascript Frontend): Completely different from all previous projects, with the manipulation of HTML canvas to "animate" the game, while incorporating OOP (to my best) to keep track of the states of the game, player and the ghost.

-2. Challenge function (Django Backend): The invitation features is distinct, allowing players to send challenge invitations, attempt the challenges and update the status of the challenge (and relevant player score).
+2. Challenge feature (Django Backend): The invitation features is distinct, allowing players to send challenge invitations, attempt the challenges and update the status of the challenge (and relevant players' score).
+This allows friends to compete with each other more easily.

 ### Complexity: